 A Dance with Dragons

-After Tyrion Lannister was convicted of treason in the poisoning of King Joffrey Baratheon, Varys arranged to smuggle him out of King's Landing and put him in Illyrio's care.
-When Tyrion arrives to Pentos Illyrio greets him, he hosts Tyrion and offers him a way to become Lord of Casterly Rock.
+After Tyrion Lannister is convicted of treason in the poisoning of King Joffrey Baratheon, Varys arranges to smuggle him out of King's Landing and puts him in Illyrio's care.
+When Tyrion arrives in Pentos Illyrio greets him.
+He takes Tyrion into his home and offers him a way to become Lord of Casterly Rock.
 He reveals the truth about Daenerys Targaryen to Tyrion.
 Tyrion though reluctant and wary saw it as his only chance to gain his birthright and agreed to travel to her.
 Illyrio also reveals that his interest in supporting the Targaryens is to become the Master of Coin of the Seven Kingdoms.

 When a suspicious Tyrion further questions Illyrio as to his true motivations for helping Queen Daenerys Illyrio says,